UKHomeOffice/engineering-guidance-and-standards/docs/standards/documenting-an-api.md

 This can be achieved for a RESTful API by using [OpenAPI (Swagger v3)](https://www.openapis.org/what-is-openapi).

-### You MUST provide specific feedback in responses
+### You MUST provide specific feedback in error responses

 It's important that response is clear and gives a brief overview of what has happened when called an endpoint.
 For example.
-Access Denied or Cannot connect to database.
+Access Denied or Not Found.
 Your documentation should also state what each status code represents.

 This can make it easier to debug for any consumers.